Skip to main content

 An incident response specialist, if you can get one at short notice, starts by isolating affected systems.
 That means pulling devices off the network to stop the spread.
 It also means your business is still down.

 The next step is working out what happened.
 How did the attacker get in?
 A phishing email, an unpatched system, a reused password, a remote access tool left open.
 In most small business incidents, the entry point is something basic that should have been locked down.
+When the ACSC publishes an alert about an active campaign, our ACSC Alert Response Playbook shows the triage steps to take in the first 24 hours.

 Then comes the data question.
 Has client data been accessed or stolen?
 If so, you may have obligations under the Notifiable Data Breaches scheme.
 That means reporting the breach to the Office of the Australian Information Commissioner (OAIC) and notifying every person whose data was affected.
 This is not optional.
 It is law.